 Note that all predefined non-gray gradients are defined in the RGB color space, except for gradient.Rainbow, gradient.ReverseRainbow, gradient.Hue, and gradient.ReverseHue, which are naturally defined in the HSB color space.
 Converted RGB and CMYK versions of these latter gradients are also defined under the names rgbgradient.Rainbow and cmykgradient.Rainbow, etc.

-This class provides the methods for the gradient.
-Different initializations can be found in lineargradient and functiongradient.
+This class defines the methods for the gradient.

 Returns the color that corresponds to parameter (must be between min and max).